Circular to Local Councils July 2009: Health inspection frequency - public swimming and spa pools

 Important information effective 31 January 2021 regarding Hydrogen Peroxide as a pool and spa water disinfectant.

 The Guideline for the Inspection and Maintenance of Swimming Pools and Spa Pools in South Australia (PDF 176KB) assists relevant authorities, pool owners, pool operators and the pool industry to maintain satisfactory public swimming pool and spa pool management standards.

 It specifically deals with water quality management aspects such as circulation and filtration, automatic disinfection, pH analysis and control equipment, water testing procedures, water replacement and chemical balance of pool water.

 Other matters covered include pool structure, pool surrounds, amenities, ventilation, safety and chemical storage.

 The Guideline sets the inspection and routine maintenance requirements of pool plant, equipment and surrounds to ensure pool water quality is maintained as prescribed by the General Regulations and includes a comprehensive inspection checklist.

-Faecal matter can contain harmful bacteria, viruses and micro-organisms.
+Faecal matter and vomit can contain harmful bacteria, viruses and micro-organisms.
 Some faecal micro-organisms are resistant to chlorine so special care must be taken when responding to a faecal release incident.
-The Faecal release incidents – public pool response strategies (PDF 127KB) fact sheet has been developed to assist pool operators to appropriately respond to faecal contamination of public swimming and spa pools.
+The Faecal and vomit release incidents – public pool response strategies (PDF 127KB) fact sheet has been developed to assist pool operators to appropriately respond to faecal and vomit contamination of public swimming and spa pools.

 As we transition to digital materials, the ordering of print materials will be reduced.
 As of 1 October 2019, you will no longer be able to order print materials for this area.
 Downloadable versions of the materials will be made available on the relevant pages on the SA Health Website.